Friday School

 A captured Zeppelin made British forces

-concoct a plan on their commando's bridge:
+concoct a plan on the aircraft carrier’s bridge:

 in order to disgrace the hated Germans